-Do you feel the indoor air is fresh and clean?
-Many of us feel that.
-Right?
-But the fact is that indoor air is 2-5 times more polluted than outdoor air.
+Do you feel that the air inside your home is clean and fresh?
+Maybe Yes.
+But do you know that indoor air can be 2-5 times more polluted than outside air?

 These particles are unhealthy for you.
-Specifically, the real problem arises when you have a member in your family who has an underlying health condition.
+The real problem arises when you have a member in your family who has an underlying health condition.

 So this article will focus on Electrostatic Air Filter that can remove most airborne deadly particles.
 We will also learn how Electrostatic Air Filter works along with its advantages and disadvantages.